-F. Travel Reimbursement Requirements

-- 1. All travel expense reimbursement requests must be submitted by completing a Travel Expense Reimbursement Voucher (Form DA-02-041).
+- F. Travel Reimbursement Requirements - 1.
+All travel expense reimbursement requests must be submitted by completing a Travel Expense Reimbursement Voucher (Form DA-02-041).
 By signing the Travel Expense Reimbursement Voucher, the traveler is certifying the accuracy of all information, the legitimacy of the travel, and the appropriateness of the expenses.
+Meals and incidentals will be reimbursed on a per diem basis and other expenses will be reimbursed on an actual expense basis.
+Travelers are not permitted to redeem points or other incentives to pay for travel expenses then subsequently request monetary reimbursement.
 The signature of the traveler's supervisor certifies that he/she agrees that the travel was necessary, and the requested reimbursements are appropriate. - 2.
 Travelers may submit a reimbursement voucher when the total amount requested is greater than \$5.00.
 If the traveler has a reimbursement request that is less than \$5.00, they should wait to submit their reimbursement until they have other expenses to exceed the \$5.00 threshold.
 Travelers may submit reimbursement requests for expenses under \$5.00 if they are included with other payments, i.e., retired, recalled, and substitute judge per diems on a Form DC-1101. - 3.
 Documentation such as overnight travel pre-approvals, receipts (where applicable), and exception approvals must be included in the request for reimbursement.
-Original itemized lodging receipts that reflect the traveler's name, hotel address, date(s) of stay, and a zero balance are required. - 4.
-Due to the nature of their positions, the following are not required to have supervisor approval on their travel vouchers or pre-approval of overnight travel:
+Original itemized lodging receipts that reflect the traveler's name, hotel address, date(s) of stay, and a zero balance are required.
+Any additional information needed to substantiate reimbursable expenses must be noted on the Travel Expense Reimbursement Voucher.